Visnalize/.com/src/win7simu/faq.md

 ### Can you remove the ads?

 No, I'm afraid.
-I have been spending a lot of my time and effort to develop and maintain this simulator, it even costs me a fair amount of money to maintain the cloud services to retain your user accounts and settings within.
+I have been spending a lot of time and effort to develop and maintain this simulator, it even costs me a fair amount of money to maintain the cloud services to retain your user accounts and settings within.
+However, there is a monthly subscription plan available with the Android version to which you can subscribe, to enjoy the app ad-free and support me to keep improving it and bring you more cool features.

-### How can I buy a version without ads?

-I'm currently working on this option.
-You will know when it's available.
-Thank you for your support.

 ### Can this simulator work on Android versions earlier than 6.0?